Coherent Tannaka duality and algebraicity of Hom-stacks: Introduction

 \subsection{Relation to other work}

-As mentioned in the beginning of the Introduction, Lurie identifies the image of $\TF_X(T)$ with the \emph{tame} functors when $X$ is quasi-compact with affine diagonal \cite{lurie_tannaka}.
+As mentioned in the beginning of the Introduction, Lurie identifies the image of $\TF{X}(T)$ with the \emph{tame} functors when $X$ is quasi-compact with affine diagonal \cite{lurie_tannaka}.
 Tameness means that faithful flatness of objects is preserved.
 This is a very strong assumption that makes it possible to directly pull back a smooth presentation of $X$ to a smooth covering of $T$ and deduce the result by descent.
+Note that every tensor functor preserves coherent flat objects---these are vector bundles and hence dualizable---but this does not imply that flatness of quasi-coherent objects are preserved.
 Lurie's methods also work for non-noetherian $T$.

-Brandenburg and Chirvasitu have shown that $\TF_X(T)$ is an equivalence for every quasi-compact and quasi-separated scheme $X$~\cite{MR3144607}, also for non-noetherian $T$.
+Brandenburg and Chirvasitu have shown that $\TF{X}(T)$ is an equivalence for every quasi-compact and quasi-separated scheme $X$~\cite{MR3144607}, also for non-noetherian $T$.
 The key idea of their proof is the tensor localization that we have adapted in Section~\ref{S:tensor-localization}.
 Using this technique, we give a slightly simplified proof of their theorem in Theorem~\ref{T:scheme-tensorial}.

-A variant of a special case of Theorem \ref{T:main_tannaka:qaff} was considered by Fukuyama--Iwanari \cite[Thm.~5.10]{MR3048606}.
-Indeed, it was shown that if $X$ is a separated Deligne--Mumford stack of finite type over a field $k$ with quasi-projective coarse moduli space over $k$ such that $X=[U/G]$, where $U$ is quasi-projective over $k$ and the linear algebraic group $G$ acts $k$-linearly on $U$, then any cocontinuous symmetric monoidal functor $F\colon D(X) \to D(T)$, where $D(S)$ denotes the stable $\infty$-category of quasi-coherent sheaves on the stack $S$, arises from a $k$-morphism of algebraic stacks $f\colon T \to X$.
-In a recent preprint, Bhatt partially extended the results of Fukuyama--Iwanari to quasi-compact and quasi-separated algebraic spaces~\cite[Thm.~1.5]{2014arXiv1404.7483B} and gave several interesting applications.

-In general, it is not obvious that a cocontinuous symmetric monoidal functor $F \colon D(X) \to D(T)$ induces a cocontinuous symmetric monoidal functor $H^0(F) \colon \QCoh(X) \to \QCoh(T)$ (equivalently, $F$ preserves connective complexes).
-Indeed, for algebraic spaces, this is~\cite[Lem.~2.6]{2014arXiv1404.7483B}, which requires scallop decompositions and compact generation.
-These techniques are not available for general stacks with infinite stabilizers~\cite{hallj_neeman_dary_no_compacts}.

-In fact, there are symmetric monoidal functors $F\colon D(B\mathbb{G}_m) \to D(k)$ that do not preserve connective complexes \cite{16334}.
-Thus, the derived results of Bhatt and Fukuyama--Iwanari do not extend to geometric stacks with infinite stabilizers without further assumptions.
-Bhatt has recently communicated to us that he and Halpern-Leistner can show that if $X$ is noetherian with quasi-affine diagonal and $T$ is arbitrary, then every symmetric monoidal functor $F \colon D(X) \to D(T)$ which preserves pseudo-coherent and connective complexes is representable by a morphism of stacks $f\colon T \to X$.
-Note, however, that since $F$ is assumed to preserve connective complexes, it induces a symmetric monoidal functor $H^0(F) \colon \QCoh(X) \to \QCoh(T)$.
-In particular, if $T$ is locally noetherian, then Bhatt--Halpern-Leistner's result follows from our Theorem \ref{T:main_tannaka:qaff}.